School Field Trips

 Field Trip Add-Ons: Learning Labs

-Learning Labs require a minimum of 10 students and will be able to accommodate 50 students MAX but we encourage rotations no larger than 30 students per session.
+Learning Labs require a minimum of 10 students and will be able to accommodate a maximum of 30 students.
 Students in all labs will work in teams of 3-4 depending on group size.

 • K-2 Coasting Comparisons - Students will work as teams of engineers and test how marbles move or “coast” along various types of tracks.
 They will learn about gravity & friction, and explore how hills and starting heights will affect the amount of potential and kinetic energy.